Skip to main content

 Martin brings almost 30 years of specialist family law experience to every case — divorce, separation, financial settlements and children matters.
 Clients value his straight-talking honesty, patience, and genuine emotional support throughout what is often a very difficult time.

-Speak to a Prenuptial & Postnuptial Agreement Solicitor
+Speak to a Prenuptial Agreement Lawyer

 Call for a free initial consultation to discuss your situation.